exakat/php-dictionary/dictionary/switch.ini.rst

 Each case is an expression, and shall be used that way.

-``switch`` use a relaxed comparison between the parametered value and the case values.
+``switch`` use a relaxed comparison between the parameter value and the case values.
 This means that some type juggling happens, and some literals might behave as identical.

 .. code-block:: php